 (silver/white with clouds)

 The front legs on the highchair can detach from the seat, posing a fall and injury hazard to children.

-As of November 30 2018, the company has received 5 reports of detached legs in Canada, and no report of injuries.
+As of December 12 2018, the company has received 5 reports of detached legs in Canada, and one report of minor bruising.
 In the United States, the company has received 13 reports of detached legs, and no reports of injuries.